|

 FLEURIE is said, by some, to be the main rival, quality-wise, to

-Moulin-A-Vent.
-This appellation is located south of Moulin-A-Vent and covers some
+Moulin-à-Vent.
+This appellation is located south of Moulin-à-Vent and covers some

-2,000 acres.
+810 hectares.
 Granite soil.
 Its wines are described as smelling of flowers,

-hence the name Fleurie.
+peony in these.
 They tend to be a bit lighter and less tannic than the famed

-JULIÉNAS is north of Chènas and takes its name from Julius Caesar.
+JULIÉNAS is north of Chénas and takes its name from Julius Caesar.

 These usually are at their best within a year or two of the vintage, but it depends

 of the particular producer and the harvest.
+These often have lots of

-MOULIN-A-VENT is the most prestigious Beaujolais cru.
+MOULIN-À-VENT is the most prestigious Beaujolais cru.
 The name

 comes from an old windmill, somewhat of a symbol for Beaujolais in general and this cru in